Particle on a torus knot: Symplectic analysis: Symplectic gauge invariant formalism

 \subsection{Constraint structure and gauge symmetries}

-We now wish to deduce the constraint structure by employing Dirac's formalism.
+In this section, we wish to deduce the constraint structure by employing Dirac's formalism.
 For this, we identify the canonical conjugate momenta corresponding to $\lambda$ and Wess-Zumino variable $\alpha$ as primary constraints.
 These primary constraints $(\psi_1, \bar\psi_1)$ generate two constraint chains.
 The first chain is as given below

 and the second constraint chain is listed as